 Through the use of echocardiograms or ultrasound imaging, you'll evaluate different aspects of the heart including chamber size, blood flow and valve function to identify abnormalities.

 At KU, you can complete a cardiovascular sonography certificate in 21-months.
-In the program, you can choose from two cardiovascular sonography concentrations:
+In the program, you can choose from two cardiovascular sonography tracks:

 - Adult echocardiography and vascular technology